 Instead of a long strand of sisal rope, some scratching posts feature this woven sisal material.
 Unlike sisal rope, which has a jarring ridged texture on the scratching post, sisal fabric allows your cat to create long, satisfying strokes down the surface of the scratching post.

-It’s more durable than sisal rope, carpet, or cardboard.
+It’s more durable than sisal rope, carpet, or cardboard and it can be used on a variety of different surfaces.

-Remember that you don’t want a scratching post that could tip over while your cat is using it.
+Remember, you don’t want a scratching post that could tip over while your cat is using it.
 This becomes particularly important when evaluating a tall scratching post.
 A towering scratching post needs a base that balances out its height.
-The base should be substantial, weighty, and well-built.
+The base should be substantial, weighty, and well-built so it doesn’t wobble.

 Choose a scratching post that measures at least 1.5 times the length of your cat.
-This gives them enough scratching space to extend their arms and get a good stretch throughout their body.
+This gives it enough scratching space to extend its legs and get a good stretch throughout the body.

-You might want to install multiple scratching posts in your home or choose posts with a variety of surfaces, allowing your cat to extend their limbs in multiple ways.
+You might want to install multiple scratching posts in your home or choose posts with a variety of surfaces, allowing your cat to extend its limbs in multiple ways.

 Whether you’re looking for a scratching post that looks beautiful and aligns with your decorative tastes or just need one that won’t eat up floor space, don’t be afraid to think about your aesthetic needs when shopping for a scratching post.

-The Top 5 Best Cat Scratching Posts on the Market
+The Top 10 Best Cat Scratching Posts On The Market

-Chosen based on high cat approval ratings, functional and sturdy design, and high-quality materials, the products on our list of the top 5 best cat scratchers are all worthy choices to satisfy your cat’s scratching needs.
+Chosen based on high cat approval ratings, functional and sturdy design, and high-quality materials, our picks for the top 10 best cat scratchers are all worthy choices to satisfy your cat’s scratching needs.

 Rated as the best scratching post on the market by many users, this Amazon bestseller is a well-loved piece that leaves both humans and cats impressed.On Amazon, the Ultimate Scratching Post has over 7400 customer reviews and a healthy 4.6 out of 5 star rating.
 Customers describe it as durable, sturdy, and made with a cat-friendly design.
 Thanks to its sturdy design and brawny 16” x 16” base, this scratching post can withstand rigorous scratching, along with climbing, jumping, and playing.